AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.3 VR public children which see a state abstraction and some of its constituents but not its refinement, may either read the most visible encapsulating state abstraction or update it.
+      :Trace Unit: FE 7.2.3 VR public children which see a state abstraction and some of its constituents but not its refinement, may either read the most visible encapsulating state abstraction or update it.
 These children must reference